 Daniel G. Welch has served as a member of our Board since April 2015 and as Chairman of the Board since June 2015.
-Mr. Welch is currently Executive Chairman at Levo Therapeutics, Inc., a private biotechnology company, and at InCarda Therapeutics, Inc., a private biopharmaceutical company.
+Mr. Welch is currently Executive Chairman at Levo Therapeutics, Inc., a private biotechnology company, and Executive Chairman of Incarda Therapeutics, Inc., a private biotechnology firm, a position he has held since March 2019.
 Between January 2015 and January 2018, he was an Executive Partner at Sofinnova Ventures, a venture capital firm.
-Prior to Sofinnova, Mr. Welch served as Chairman, Chief Executive Officer of InterMune, Inc., a biotechnology company, from May 2008 to October 2014 and served as President and Chief Executive Officer of InterMune and a member of its board of directors from September 2003 to May 2008.
+Prior to Sofinnova, Mr. Welch served as Chairman, Chief Executive Officer, and President of InterMune, Inc., a biotechnology company, from May 2008 to October 2014 and served as President and Chief Executive Officer of InterMune and a member of its board of directors from September 2003 to May 2008.
 From August 2002 to January 2003, Mr. Welch served as Chairman and Chief Executive Officer of Triangle Pharmaceuticals, Inc., a pharmaceutical company.
 From October 2000 to June 2002, Mr. Welch served as president of the pharmaceutical division of Elan Corporation, plc.
-Mr. Welch currently serves on the boards of directors of Seattle Genetics, Inc., and Intercept Pharmaceuticals, Inc., both of which are publicly traded biotechnology company, from January 2016 through its acquisition in May 2018, and on the board of AveXis, Inc., a publicly traded biotechnology company, from 2012 through its acquisition in 2015, as well as Corium International, Inc., a publicly traded biopharmaceutical company, from 2014.
+In addition to serving as Executive Chairman at Levo Therapeutics and as Executive Chairman of Incarda Therapeutics, both private biotechnology firms, Mr. Welch currently serves on the boards of directors of Seattle Genetics, Inc. and Intercept Pharmaceuticals, Inc., both of which are publicly traded biotechnology companies.
+Mr. Welch previously served as chairman of the board of AveXis, Inc., a publicly traded biotechnology company, from 2016 through its acquisition in May 2018, and on the boards of directors of Hyperion Therapeutics, Inc., a publicly traded biotechnology company, from 2012 through its acquisition in 2015, as well as Corium International, Inc., a publicly traded biopharmaceutical company, from 2007 through 2014.
 Mr. Welch holds a B.S. from the University of Miami and an M.B.A. from the University of North Carolina.
-We believe that Mr. Welch is a strong operating executive with operational and strategic expertise in the global pharmaceutical market, whose experience contributes valuable insight to the Board.
+We believe that Mr. Welch is a strong operating executive with operational and strategic expertise in the global pharmaceutical market, whose experience contributes valua